Academics

 The options for students on Fairfield Bellarmine’s Liberal Studies track are limitless!
 Students who complete a two-year associate’s degree in liberal studies will explore an array of core subjects, allowing for easy transition into a four-year liberal arts or sciences program, or an entry-level position in corporate America.

-• If you choose to continue your academic pursuits toward a bachelor’s degree in the liberal arts or sciences you can choose to major in history, creative arts, philosophy, religion, math, languages, sociology, the sciences, and many, many more!
+• If you choose to continue your academic pursuits toward a bachelor’s degree in the liberal arts or sciences you can choose to major in history, creative arts, philosophy, religion, math, languages, communication, psychology, sociology, the sciences, and many, many more!

 • Most entry-level jobs at U.S. companies require a college degree.
 Even if you are uncertain of your ultimate career path, an associate’s degree in liberal studies will open doors and equip you with a deeper understanding of the world.

 Flexible Class Schedules.
+Pathways Forward.

 Academic Resources